orquestra-ai/orquestra-qre/README.md

 For mathematical underpinnings (complex numbers, matrices), see `src/utils/mathUtils.ts`.

-## 🌐 Phase 1: Open Source Launch

-Quantum Orchestra is currently in its Phase 1 Open Source launch.
-Our primary goals for this phase are:

-1.  **Build a Vibrant Community**: We aim to foster a collaborative environment for users and developers interested in quantum computing resource management.
-2.  **Establish a Solid Foundation**: Release a robust and well-documented core application.
-3.  **Gather Feedback**: Understand the needs of the quantum community to guide future development.

-This project is licensed under the **Apache-2.0 License**.
-For more details on the strategic vision for Phase 1, please refer to the [PHASE1_STRATEGY.md](PHASE1_STRATEGY.md) document.

 ## 🤝 Contributing

 We welcome contributions from everyone!
 Whether you're fixing a bug, adding a new feature, improving documentation, or suggesting ideas, your help is valuable.